Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ## Heterogeneous vs. Homogeneous Dictionaries

 Dictionaries store data using key-value pairs.
-Let's look at a few examples where the datatype of the values is different within a single dictionary (heterogeneous) and where the datatype of the values is the same withing a single dictionary (homogeneous).
+Let's look at a few examples where the datatype of the values is different within a single dictionary (heterogeneous) and where the datatype of the values is the same within a single dictionary (homogeneous).

 ### Address
 Let's look at an address dictionary in more detail.